Sure Dividend

 Source: Investor Presentation

-Clorox sees potential in rebuilding its margins through pricing actions, cost savings, and by optimizing its supply chain over the long-term.
+Clorox sees potential in rebuilding its margins through pricing actions, cost savings, and optimizing its supply chain over the long term.

 Clorox is also taking a prudent approach by buying companies with a better margin profile than its existing portfolio, which boosts revenue and margins simultaneously.

 Lastly, Clorox can increase earnings-per-share with share repurchases.
-In all, we forecast 8% earnings-per-share growth annually for Clorox over the next five years.
+We forecast 4% earnings-per-share growth annually for Clorox over the next five years.

 Competitive Advantages & Recession Performance